Decidability of the isomorphism and the factorization between minimal substitution subshifts: Other decidability problems for morphic subshifts

 We recall that primitive substitutions, as well as uniformly recurrent sequences, generate minimal subshifts.
-Is it possible to extend the main results stated in the introduction (Theorem~\ref{theo:cordecidfactor}, Corollary~\ref{cor:cordecidfactor}, Theorem~\ref{theo:main} and Theorem~\ref{theo:main2}) to (non uniformly recurrent) morphic sequences?
+Is it possible to extend the main results stated in the introduction (Theorem~\ref{theo:cordecidfactor}, Corollary~\ref{cor:cordecidfactor}, Theorem~\ref{theo:main} and Theorem~\ref{theo:main2}) to (non-uniformly recurrent) morphic sequences?

 Let us focus on Theorem~\ref{theo:main2}.
-Extension to the non minimal case, in this case, is equivalent to the decidability problem of the equality problem of morphic languages.
+Extension to the non-minimal case, in this case, is equivalent to the decidability problem of the equality problem of morphic languages.

 {\bf Equality problem of morphic languages.} Given two morphic sequences $x$ and $y$, is it decidable whether $\mathcal{L} (x) = \mathcal{L} (y)$?